RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

 Looping and counting
 --------------------

-We will finish this chapter with a few more examples that show variations on the theme of iteration through the characters of the string.
-We will implement a few of the methods that we described earlier to show how they can be come.
+We will finish this chapter with a few more examples that show variations on the theme of iteration through the characters of a string.
+We will implement a few of the methods that we described earlier to show how they can be done.

-The following program counts the number of times a particular letter, `` aChar``, appears in a string.
+The following program counts the number of times a particular letter, ``aChar``, appears in a string.
 It is another example of the accumulator pattern that we have seen in previous chapters.

 .. activecode:: chp08_fun2